 PrEP is highly effective in preventing HIV-negative people from contracting HIV.
-People who are at high risk of HIV exposure can take PrEP before exposure, to protect against HIV.
+People who are at high risk of HIV exposure can take PrEP before exposure to protect against HIV.

-In this article, we look at taking PrEP alongside hormones, as well as how to take it, what it costs, and how to access it.
+This article discusses taking PrEP alongside hormones, as well as how to take it, what it costs, and how to access it.

 After 4 weeks, there were no changes in concentrations of free and total testosterone, and PrEP remained at a level that would provide a high level of protection against HIV.